andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_07_Streamlines.rst

 Anatomically Constrained Tractography
 *************************************

 One of MRtrix's features is **Anatomically Constrained Tractography**, or ACT.
 This method will only determine that a streamline is valid if it is biologically plausible.
 For example, a streamline that terminates in the cerebrospinal fluid will be discarded, since white matter tracts tend to both originate and terminate in grey matter.
-This is another way of saying that the streamlines should be constrained to the white matter, and excluded from the other tissue types.
+In other words, the streamlines will be constrained to the white matter.
 The effect of either including or omitting this step can be seen in the following figure:

 .. figure:: 07_ACT_With_Without.png

   An analysis without (left) and with (right) anatomically constrained tractography.
 Note how without ACT, the streamlines do tend to congregate within the white matter; however, a large number of them are found within the grey matter and cerebrospinal fluid.
 Using ACT (right) restricts the streamlines to the white matter tracts that we will want to analyze.

-Anatomically constrained tractography isn't a separate preprocessing step per se, but rather an option that can be included with the command ``tckgen``, which generates the actual streamlines.
+Anatomically constrained tractography isn't a separate preprocessing step, but rather an option that can be included with the command ``tckgen``, which generates the actual streamlines.

 Generating Streamlines with tckgen
 **********************************